mhjlam/Wiretap/README.md

 ### Managing Listeners

 - **Monitoring** is enabled by default, but may be paused globally or per listener with the ▶ and ⏸ buttons.
-- **Remove Listeners**: Click the "×" button to delete unwanted listeners
+- **Remove Listeners**: Click the "×" button to delete unwanted listeners.

 ### Data Monitoring

-- **Live Updates**: Incoming data appears instantly with timestamps
+- **Live Updates**: Incoming data appears instantly with timestamps.
-- **Source Identification**: Each message shows which listener received it
+- **Source Identification**: Each message shows which listener received it.
 - **Auto-Scroll**: New messages automatically scroll into view, but the view can be fixed in place by scrolling down.
 Use the ↑ button to scroll to the top and resume scrolling.

 ### Tips

-- **Check Firewalls**: Ensure Windows Firewall allows Wiretap network access
+- **Check Firewalls**: Ensure Windows Firewall allows Wiretap network access.
-- **Test Connections**: Use the included test script to verify your setup and identify problems
+- **Test Connections**: Use the included test script to verify your setup and identify problems.
-- **Device Detection**: Connect hardware before starting listeners for best detection
+- **Device Detection**: Connect hardware before starting listeners for best detection.

 ## Implementation & Architecture